castorini/onboarding/ura.md

 In other words, you'll get "quick wins".
 If you're looking for a rec for grad school... well, it ultimately needs to come from me, so giving me a chance to get to know you isn't a bad idea.
 Of course, this is a double-edged sword: If you're highly capable and impress me, I can help you accomplish your goals.
-But on the other hand, I can see weaknesses and gaps as well.
+But on the other hand, I'll be able to see weaknesses and gaps as well.

 Working on my tasks (and completing them in a timely manner) builds credibility with me, and often "unlocks" more interesting research projects and multi-way interactions involving my graduate students.